 Hi [Hiring Manager's First Name],

-As a [X]-year [Your Profession] veteran in the [Space You Work In] industry at [Most Prominent Companies You've Worked For], I know how hard it is to [Pain Point #1].
-I also know how challenging it is to [Pain Point #2].
+As [Insert Your Role] at [Most Prominent Companies You've Worked For], I know how hard it is to [Pain Point].

-Last [Specific Timeframe], at [Current or Old Company], I was the best performing [Your Profession], [List Your Responsibilities and Describe the Impact You Made].
+Last [Specific Timeframe], at [Current or Old Company], I [List Your Responsibilities and Describe the Impact You Made].
 The [Specific Timeframe] before, at [Current or Old Company], I [List Your Responsibilities and Describe the Impact You Made].

-I'd love to learn about any upcoming roles on your team or be considered for a role later down the road.
-My resume is attached, and my contact details are listed in my email signature below.
-Thank you for your time.
-It was a pleasure connecting!
+I would love to discuss any upcoming roles on your team; if not, I’d appreciate being considered if a position opens up.
+My resume is attached to this email, and my contact details are in my email signature.
+Thank you for your time!